Key Takeaways

 Comparing Medicare plans in Iowa can be complex, but GoHealth licensed insurance agents are trained to review your situation and figure out what plan is the right fit for your specific situation.

-In the case of Original Medicare in IA, there’s only one plan — Parts A and B, which does open the option to add Part D and Medigap coverage from private insurance companies.
+In the case of Original Medicare in IA, there’s only Parts A and B, with the option to add Part D and Medigap coverage from private insurance companies.

 In the case of Medicare Advantage in Iowa, there are many plans.